88-degrees/Book-of-Changes/appendix05s1.md

 8. God comes forth in **Zhèn ☳** (to His producing work); He brings (His processes) into full and equal action in **Xùn ☴**; they are manifested to one another in **Lí ☲**; the greatest service is done for Him in **Kūn ☷**; He rejoices in **Duì ☱**; He struggles in **Qián ☰**; He is comforted and enters into rest in **Kǎn ☵**; and He completes (the work of the year) in **Gèn ☶**.

+<a id="p-426"></a>

 9. All things are made to issue forth in **Zhèn ☳**, which is placed at the east.
 (The processes of production) are brought into full and equal action in **Xùn ☴**, which is placed at the south-east.
 The being brought into full and equal action refers to the purity and equal arrangement of all things. **Lí ☲** gives the idea of brightness.
-All things are now made manifest
+All things are now made manifest to one another.

-###### p.
-426

-to one another.
 It is the trigram of the south.
 The sages turn their faces to the south when they give audience to all under the sky, administering government towards the region of brightness: -- the idea in this procedure was taken from this. **Kūn ☷** denotes the earth, (and is placed at the south-west).
 All things receive from it their fullest nourishment, and hence it is said, 'The greatest service is done for Him in **Kūn ☷**.' **Duì ☱** corresponds (to the west) and to the autumn, -- the season in which all things rejoice.
 Hence it is said, 'He rejoices in **Duì ☱**.'
 He struggles in **Qián ☰**, which is the trigram of the north-west.
 The idea is that there the inactive and active conditions beat against each other. **Kǎn ☵** denotes water.
 It is the trigram of the exact north, -- the trigram of comfort and rest, what all things are tending to.
 Hence it is said, 'He is comforted and enters into rest in **Kǎn ☵**. **Zhèn ☳** is the trigram of the north-east.
 In it all things bring to a full end the issues of the past (year), and prepare the commencement of the next.
 Hence it is said, 'He completes (the work of the year) in **Gèn ☶**.'

-###### p.
-427
+<a id="p-427"></a>

 Chapter  <a name="fr_291"></a>[VI](#fn_291).

 10. When we speak of Spirit we mean the subtle (presence and operation of God) with all things.
 For putting all things in motion there is nothing more vehement than thunder; for scattering them there is nothing more effective than wind; for drying them up there is nothing more parching than fire; for giving them pleasure and satisfaction there is nothing more grateful than a lake or marsh; for moistening them there is nothing more enriching than water; for bringing them to an end and making them begin again there is nothing more fully adapted than **Kǎn ☵**.
 Thus water and fire contribute together to the one object; thunder and wind do not act contrary to each other; mountains and collections of water interchange their influences.
 It is in this way, that they are able to change and transform, and to give completion to all things.

-###### p.
-428
+<a id="p-428"></a>

 Chapter  <a name="fr_292"></a>[VII](#fn_292).

 11. **Qián ☰** is (the symbol of) strength; **Kūn ☷**, of docility; **Zhèn ☳**, of stimulus to movement; **Xùn ☴**, of penetration; **Kǎn ☵**, of what is precipitous and perilous; **Lí ☲**, of what is bright and what is catching; **Gèn ☶**, of stoppage or arrest; and **Duì ☱**, of pleasure and satisfaction.

-###### p.
-429
+<a id="p-429"></a>

 Chapter  <a name="fr_293"></a>[VIII](#fn_293).